Kill-Rea1/Schedule/README.md

 # ScheduleApp
 The application is convenient schedule for students.
 It uses Realtime Database by Firebase.
+The navigation through the app is providing by slide-in menu.

 ### Sign Up / Login
 If you have already registered, you can enter your email and password to log in.